2013 Ottawa bus–train crash: Aftermath

 On July 11, 2014, the City of Ottawa decided to retire OC Transpo route 76, replacing it with route 72 in the fall schedule.
 On the first anniversary of the incident, city facility flags were lowered to half-mast.
 In October 2015, a memorial park was opened beside the Fallowfield Park and Ride which features six sections honouring each of the six victims.

 On August 18, 2017, a survivor of the crash committed suicide.
 His family believes that his mental illness had been triggered by the events of the crash.

 Several lawsuits were filed against the City of Ottawa and the estate of the bus driver by families of those who died in the crash as well as survivors.
 By September 19, 2017, of the 39 lawsuits filed against the city, collectively claiming $26 million, 31 had been settled with actual settlement payments totalling $8 million.
 By January 18, 2019, 35 of the 39 lawsuits had been settled, with the total payout rising to $9.7 million.

 On February 26, 2016, the City of Ottawa stated that it will study whether underpasses or overpasses are required at five of the city's railway crossings, including the crossing involved in the crash.

+Out of respect for the incident, Strathcona County Transit skipped the numbering of 8017 when their new Enviro500s were introduced in 2016.